tuomokar/Movie-theater-seat-service/documentation/ProjectStructureDescription.md

 The class gets all the needed tables, lists, panes, labels and text fields it needs to check input, give error messages, show halls visually and such.

 In the constructor of <code>UILogicHandler</code> an instance of <code>HallHandler</code> is initialized, which initializes the <code>HallAdder</code>,
 <code>HallParser</code>, <code>HallRemover</code> and <code>Halls</code> classes.
-After that in the <code>UILogicHandler</code> class <code>HallHandler</code>
+After that in the <code>UILogicHandler</code> class, <code>HallHandler</code>
 is used to parse any possibly existing halls in the xml database file to objects.
-To do that, the HallHandler class uses an instance of <code>HallParser</code> class, which uses JAXB (Java Architecture for XML Binding) to unmarshal the file.
+To do that, the <code>HallHandler</code> class uses an instance of <code>HallParser</code> class, which uses <code>JAXB</code> (Java Architecture for XML Binding) to unmarshal the file.
 Any hall unmarshalled gets its seats also initialized.

 Once the file is parsed the constructor of <code>UILogicHandler</code> continues with initializing all the tables, lists, panes and such and then adds action listeners to the appropriate variables.
-After doing this all the constructor creates an in instance of <code>InputErrorHandler</code> which too receives all the necessary fields it needs to check for input values and give proper error messages related to them.
+After doing this all, the constructor creates an instance of <code>InputErrorHandler</code>, which too receives all the necessary fields it needs to check input values and give proper error messages related to them.
 After <code>InputErrorHandler</code>
-having initialized everything it needs to, the constructor of <code>UILogicHandler</code> finally fills all the appropriate fields in the GUI with the information it has on any possible unmarshalled <code>Hall/<code> objects.
+having initialized everything it needs to, the constructor of <code>UILogicHandler</code> finally fills all the appropriate fields in the GUI with the information it has on any possible unmarshalled <code>Hall</code> objects.

-Now, everything having been initialized, the UI simply sees what the user does and uses the instance of <code>UILogicHandler</code> to do what is needed, whether it's to show the halls in a visual representation, add new hall, update an existing hall, reset the hall view or remove a hall.
+Now, everything having been initialized, the UI simply listens to what the user does and uses the instance of <code>UILogicHandler</code> to do what is needed, whether it's to show the halls in a visual representation, add new hall, update an existing hall, reset the hall view or remove a hall.
 The
 <code>UILogicHandler</code> uses <code>HallHandler</code> and <code>InputErrorHandler</code> as needed.